Trial Reels - A Game-Changer for Actors on Instagram!

 4. Review Insights – Within 24 hours, Instagram will show you key performance metrics like views, likes, comments, and shares.

-5. Decide Next Steps – If your Reel did well, you can choose to post it to your profile and share it with your audience—or leave it as a test.
+5. Decide Next Steps – If your Reel did well, you can choose to post it to your profile and share it with your audience.
+Honestly, I’ve been sharing them all (but it’s up to you).

 🎭 Why Trial Reels Are a Game-Changer for Actors